Znis/samaybaji-web-app/README.md

 Clone the repository.

 #### Configuration
 1. **Environment Variables**: Create a `.env` file in the project root directory and configure the necessary environment variables.
 Refer to the `.env.example` file for required variables.
 Set the 'MINIO_ENDPOINT' in the `.env` file as `localhost` for locally running the bucket.
+Set the 'DB_NAME' in the `.env` file as `samaybaji` and 'DB_CLIENT' as `pg` for creating the database.
+If not, please change the desired db name in the `create_db.sql` file at the root directory as well.

 2. **Docker Compose**: The `docker-compose.yml` file is already configured to set up the necessary services (PostgreSQL, and MinIO).
 Adjust the configuration as needed using `.env`.